Let’s dish about dishes! I just have to share with y’all the dishes that I bought a few months ago and why I love them.

 They got as hot as fire when you heated anything in them in the microwave.
 It was insane how hot a dish would be and the food was still cold!
 This perplexed me so much because I would say I’ve only had a couple of sets of dishes that this didn’t happen with and I just didn’t know why.
 So of course, I turned to Google.
 These are the best explanations I found for why this happened so badly with some of my dishes and not others:

-The material the dishes are made out of.
+The material the dishes are made out of makes a difference in how much heat they absorb.

 While I didn’t find a total agreement on which material was the best, I did see a lot of opinions about how stoneware was the worst offender.
 It could be metals in the glaze or moisture in the ceramic of stoneware that absorbs the microwaves and heat up.
 I won’t pretend to know scientifically why but it has been my and many other people’s experience that they get hotter than other dishes.
 I’m not saying there isn’t a set out there that doesn’t.
 I just haven’t ever found it.